a-asokan/about-me/README.md

 - 👋 Hi, I’m @a-asokan
-- 👀 I’m interested in CompVis, AI, and ML
+- 👀 I’m interested in CompVis, AI, ML, and Data Science and Analysis techniques
-- 🌱 I’m currently learning Robotics
+- 🌱 I’m currently doing a Master's in Artificial Intelligence
 - 📫 How to reach me aparna.askn@gmail.com

 <!---